Kaderde/teched2025-msad/exercises/ex2/ex2.1/README.md

   - ✅ Can view all customer data.
   - ⚠️ All operations, including access to sensitive fields, are logged for audit compliance.

-### Objective:

-The objective of this exercise is to implement **object-level authorization**, **data masking**, and **audit logging** to ensure users only access customer data they are authorized to view.
-By enforcing these security controls, we will restrict data visibility appropriately and maintain comprehensive records of access, thereby protecting sensitive information and mitigating unauthorized data exposure risks.
+### 🎯 Key Learning Objectives

+* Implement object-level authorization, data masking, and audit logging
+* Ensure users only access customer data they are authorized to view
+* Maintain comprehensive records of access
+* Protect sensitive information and mitigate unauthorized data exposure risks

 ## 🚨 2.
 Vulnerable Code :
 We'll build upon the code from previous [Exercise 1.2](../../ex1/ex1.2/#%EF%B8%8F-4-remediation), which handles core data operations but still contains an Insecure Direct Object Reference (IDOR) vulnerability.